Sorry, this program is not available for local students.

 - advanced mechatronics system design

-- advanced process control
+- advanced control systems (including process control)

 - visual data processing and applications